William Lyon Mackenzie: Planning

-Rebellion and retreat to the United States
+Rebellion and exile in the United States

 Lount's men arrived at Montgomery's Tavern on the night of December 4.
 Later that night Anderson was killed by John Powell during a scouting expedition.
 Lount refused to lead the rebellion by himself so the group chose Mackenzie as their new leader.

 Mackenzie gathered the rebels at noon on December 5 and marched them towards Toronto.
 At Gallows Hill, Rolph and Robert Baldwin announced the government's offer of full amnesty for the rebels if they dispersed immediately.
 Mackenzie and Lount asked that a convention be organized to discuss the province's policies and for the truce to be presented as a written document.
 Rolph and Baldwin returned, stating the government had withdrawn their offer.
 Mackenzie grew increasingly erratic and spent the evening punishing Tory families by burning down their houses and trying to force the Upper Canada Postmaster's wife to cook meals for his rebellion.
 Mackenzie tried marching the troops towards the city, but along the way a group of men fired at the rebels, causing them to flee.

 Mackenzie spent the next day robbing a mail coach and kidnapping passing travellers to question them about the revolt.
 He reassured the troops at Montgomery's Tavern that 200 men were going to arrive from Buffalo, New York, to help with the rebellion.
 Mackenzie also sent a letter to a newspaper called The Buffalo Whig and Journal asking for troops from the United States.